 If there is one color that sums up fall, it has to be orange.
 Pumpkins, Halloween, leaves, it screams fall.
-For #SundaySupper today, we are focusing on All Things Orange.
 Now, I know what you’re thinking – “Carla, your tiramisu isn’t orange.
 It’s…BROWN.”
 Well I wasn’t expecting the Pumpkin Tiramisu to turn out as brown as it did.
 I was thinking oh the pumpkin filling will be orange!
 As soon as I added the cinnamon and clove, all hopes of orange were lost.
 I didn’t even have an orange tablecloth or fake pumpkin, just a lonely little orange napkin.
 I even covered it with (brown) Pumpkin Butter Caramel Sauce.
 Well….at least the lighting makes it look elegant?

 If you were here back in June for #strawberryweek, you may remember the disaster of Strawberry Tiramisu.
 I failed at making homemade ladyfingers.
 Twice.
 Then I couldn’t find premade ladyfingers at the store.
 Then I couldn’t find mascarpone.
 And on top of all that, I was sick.
-If it wasn’t for my #SundaySupper commitment, I would’ve given up after the first failed batch of ladyfingers (see how much I love that group?).
 After Dad saved the day with ladyfingers, I had half a package leftover.
 I knew I wanted to tackle tiramisu again when I was better.
 Once I found mascarpone at the store, I grabbed it.
 Then it sat in my fridge for about two months.
 Whoops.

 When Pam, our lovely host this week, announced the theme, my mind immediately went to the Pumpkin Tiramisu recipe I had bookmarked for awhile.
 Not only would it fit the theme, I could finally use up those ladyfingers and mascarpone I had sitting in my kitchen all this time.
 I’ve never had mascarpone before, and I like it.
 I really don’t know how to explain it.
 It has the creaminess of cream cheese but is more….cheese tasting.
 It’s definitely not sweet at all, which is why you often see it in desserts because it cuts the sweetness.